 April 23, 2018

-On 28 April we all have an opportunity to highlight the impact that alcohol and other drugs (AOD) can have in the workplace.
-This day marks World Day for Safety and Health at Work and Workers’ Memorial Day: a time to promote workplace safety and to honour people who have died from injury or illness caused by work.
+In April we had an opportunity to highlight the impact that alcohol and other drugs (AOD) can have in the workplace.
+This day marked World Day for Safety and Health at Work and Workers’ Memorial Day: a time to promote workplace safety and to honour people who have died from injury or illness caused by work.

 It’s also important that we understand that some workplace sectors, and workplace cultures, may increase levels of risky alcohol consumption.

 For example, those working in industries such as construction, financial services, manufacturing, hospitality and agriculture are at a higher risk of alcohol-related harms than those in many other workplace types.2

 Additionally, workplace factors such as high stress environments, social isolation, shift work, and insecure employment, as well as workplace experiences of discrimination, harassment and conflict, may also be conducive to increases in risky alcohol consumption.2